Veeri

 Veeri is a village in the jurisdiction of the tehsil Bijbehara in the Anantnag district in southern Kashmir Valley of Jammu and Kashmir, India.

 Geography

 Veeri is located at an elevation of 5300 ft above the sea level.
-It is generally believed that the history of Veeri started with the advent of Hazrat Syed Ahmad Roomi (ra) in Veeri in last decade of 14th century.
+It is generally believed that the history of Veeri started with the advent of Hazrat Syed Ahmad Roomi (ra) in Veeri, in last decade of 14th century.
 Veeri is at a distance of 2 km from river Jhelum and 7 km to the north of Anantnag city.
-Bijbehara hometown is 5 km to the south, Srinagar capital city is 56 km from Iqbal market Veeri.
+Bijbehara hometown is 5 km to the south, and Srinagar capital city is 56 km from Iqbal market Veeri.

 Demographics

 At the 2011 census, the total population of Veeri was 2164, of whom 1065 were males and 1099 females.